Antun History, Family Crest & Coats of Arms

 Early Origins of the Antun family

 Important Dates for the Antun family

 This web page shows only a small excerpt of our Antun research.
-Another 161 words (12 lines of text) covering the years 1273, 1607, 1568, 1585, 1655 and 1613 are included under the topic Early Antun History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1273, 1607, 1568, 1585, 1655, 1613, 1550, 1623, 1550 and 1616 are included under the topic Early Antun History in all our PDF Extended History products and printed products wherever possible.

 Antun Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Antun have been found, including Anthony, Antony, Antonie, McAnthony, Anton (Scot), Anthoney, Enthony and many more.

 Early Notables of the Antun family (pre 1700)

 Another 55 words (4 lines of text) are included under the topic Early Antun Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Antun family to Ireland

 Some of the Antun family moved to Ireland, but this topic is not covered in this excerpt.

 Another 50 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Antun family